Tutorial: projector approach to master equations for open quantum systems: Particular case 2: Bath decays faster than interaction rate (Born-Markov master equation, sideband cooling adiabatic elimination)

 with time-independent superoperators

 where the notation $\hat{b}_\pm$ is used for convenience in the manipulation of the expressions.
 After introducing the above expressions into the second term of Eq.~\eqref{initialexampleEq} we obtain four terms: two of them with time dependence $\propto \exp[\tau(\Lv_B\pm i\Omega_m)]$, and two of them with time dependence $\propto \exp[\tau(\Lv_B\pm i\Omega_m)] \times \exp[\pm i 2\Omega_m t]$.
-Since by assumption $\Omega_m\gg \gamma_m,g$, the latter oscillate very fast as compared to the free evolution of the system density matrix or to the system-bath interaction timescales.
-Thus, these terms can be discarded under a rotating ave approximation.
+Since by assumption $\Omega_m\gg \gamma_m,g$, the latter oscillate very fast as compared to the the system density matrix in the interaction picture (i.e., to the system lifetime $\gamma_m^{-1}$) or to the system-bath interaction timescales.
+Thus, these terms can be discarded under a rotating wave approximation.
 After this approximation we can write Eq.~\eqref{initialexampleEq} in compact form as

 The second step is to apply all the superoperators inside the integral to the projected density matrix $\rho_B\otimes\rho_S(t)$.
 The following three useful identities are straightforward to demonstrate: